kennux75/MultiTasksVPSServer/README.md

       ### Mariadb, for applications which need a mysql database:

       Uncomment the mariadb part in docker-compose file.

+      In the mariadb/init/ directory, modify the provision.sql file to create the needed databases and users at the first start.

+      Uncomment the application part in docker-compose (piwigo, owncloud,...) and change the environment variables to setup database access.

    At the end..
 Back it UP!
     [<img src="[https://i.ytimg.com/vi/Hc79sDi3f0U/maxresdefault.jpg](https://img.youtube.com/vi/jo1cyl0QbWo/0.jpg)" width="50%">](https://www.youtube.com/watch?v=jo1cyl0QbWo "Now")